-4.5 Home Visits
+4.5 Home Visits/Upper Grade Meeting

-In order to promote better teacher-student relationships, and to improve communication with the family, Trinity School teachers make home visits in the month of August.
+In order to promote better teacher-student relationships, and to improve communication with the family, Trinity School teachers in grades K-5 make home visits in the month of August.
 Parents will be contacted by the classroom teacher to schedule an appointment.